hyperlane-xyz/v2-docs/README.md

----
-description: The permissionless interoperability layer built for modular blockchains
----
+# With the [launch of v3](https://github.com/hyperlane-xyz/v2-docs/), this repo is deprecated.

-# Hyperlane introduction
+## Hyperlane introduction

 Hyperlane is the first universal and permissionless interoperability layer built for the modular blockchain stack.&#x20;